 More precisely, Redux allows you to manage your application state all in one place and to keep track of any changes in your application in an easily traceable and highly predictable manner.

 Sometimes this can pose other problems in the development process: namely, the addition of boilerplate code.
-Boilerplate code might add more complexity to the code, making things harder to understand and debug later in the process.
+Boilerplate code can add complexity, making things harder to understand and debug later in the process.
 However, this heavily depends on the general architecture of the engagement itself.

 Redux is good because it’s: